Term-4-CSD-Team-48/ai-endpoint/README.md

 ### Streaming the livefeed to the AI server for processing

 You can stream to the AI server with a camera (1) or a file (2).
 The steps assume that the AI server is hosted on same machine so 127.0.0.1.
+It might run on a separate machine on the same network too like 192.168.1.6 for example that's fine too.

 1. To stream using your camera follow these steps first.